blog posts

 Middle-click to paste

-And another memory that many users are unaware of is activated when you drag and drop text with the mouse.
-By doing this, the selected text is saved in a special memory and you can press the middle mouse button in any text editor you need this text.
+Another memory many users are unaware of is activated when you drag and drop text with the mouse.
+By doing this, the selected text is saved in a special memory, and you can press the middle mouse button in any text editor where you need this text.

 Quick command

-Did you know that it is also possible to issue commands for activities other than the terminal?
+Did you know it can also issue commands for activities other than the terminal?
 Press the Alt + F2 shortcut keys on the keyboard to display the Run window.
-(This feature is supported on most desktop environments including Unity, GNOME, KDE).
-You can now easily type the command and press Enter to execute it.
+(This feature is supported on most Desktop environments including Unity, GNOME, and KDE).
+You can now quickly type the command and press Enter to execute it.

-Note: The quick command feature is different from the search feature, which allows you to type software names and run them.
+Note: The quick command feature differs from the search feature, which lets you type and run software names.

 Replacing Virtual Consoles

 Linux distributors generally provide users with several virtual consoles, each with its own characteristics.
-For example, one console contains a desktop environment and the other console is a text type.
-If you are a professional Linux user and you want to move between these virtual consoles, you can use the shortcut keys Ctrl + Alt + FX (FX can be one of the keys F1 to F12).
+For example, one console contains a Desktop environment, while the other is a text type.
+If you are a professional Linux user and want to move between these virtual consoles, you can use the shortcut keys Ctrl + Alt + FX (FX can be one of the keys F1 to F12).

-Using the Ctrl + Alt + F1 key, for example, gives you the first virtual console, and many Linux distributors have designed the Ctrl + Alt + F7 keys to access the virtual desktop console.
+For example, pressing Ctrl + Alt + F1 opens the first virtual console, and many Linux distributors have designed the Ctrl + Alt + F7 keys to access the virtual Desktop console.

-Using the HUD (heads-up-display) in the Ubuntu Unity tool, you can use the keyboard to quickly search for and activate the menus you want in various applications.
-For example, you can enable the various menu options associated with this book by searching for bookmarks in Firefox.
+Using the HUD (heads-up display) in the Ubuntu Unity tool, you can use the keyboard to quickly search for and activate the menus you want in various applications.
+For example, you can enable the different menu options associated with this book by searching for bookmarks in Firefox.

 Running the terminal quickly

-Working with Linux requires the use of terminal tools, and every Linux user is certainly familiar with this tool.
+Working with Linux requires terminal tools; every user is undoubtedly familiar with this tool.
 The terminal executes your various commands in Linux and is one of the most essential tools in this operating system.

-If you are one of the users who use the terminal more than any other tool in Linux, we suggest that you use the shortcut keys Ctrl + Alt + T for faster access.
+If you are one of the users who use the terminal more than any other Linux tool, we suggest you use the shortcut keys Ctrl + Alt + T for faster access.

 Of course, these shortcuts can be changed by you to other keys, and you can even view and change other shortcuts in the Linux operating system.
-In many desktop distributions, you can define a shortcut to execute a command or script.
+You can define a shortcut to execute a command or script in many Desktop distributions.

-(Access to the list of shortcuts and manage them in Ubuntu is possible by running the keyboard by Dash and selecting the shortcuts tab).
+(Accessing the list of shortcuts and managing them in Ubuntu is possible by running the keyboard by Dash and selecting the shortcuts tab.)

 Desktop Management